Whenever you buy something from us at Story of Mum, you're also helping many other mothers around the world.

 How do we help?

 We offer a subsidised coaching package for mothers in need who have limited financial resources.
 This is offered at a third of the usual cost.
 The recipient pays £45 for two 60 minute sessions, and we cover the remaining £90.
-One of these bursary places is available per month.
+We aim to offer one of these bursary places per month.

 If you would like to apply for a coaching bursary place contact Pippa.
 You simply need to tell us briefly why you would like to access this support and why you need the bursary, and if we have places available, we will arrange for a short 15 minute chat to discuss whether we can provide what you need.